When can I test for pregnancy ?

 Can any medication or medical conditions affect the results?

 Always read the manufacturer’s instructions for any medication you are taking before taking a pregnancy test.
 Fertility drugs containing hCG can give misleading results (these fertility drugs are usually given by injection, and testing too soon after administration may give a false ‘Pregnant’ result).
-Other fertility therapies (such as clomiphene citrate), painkillers and hormonal contraceptives (e.g. contraceptive pills) should not affect the result.
-If you have recently stopped taking hormonal contraception or are using fertility therapies like clomiphene citrate, your periods may be irregular, leading you to test too soon.
+Other fertility therapies, painkillers and hormonal contraceptives (e.g. contraceptive pills) should not affect the result.
+If you have recently stopped taking hormonal contraception or are using fertility therapies, your periods may be irregular, leading you to test too soon.
 If you have recently been pregnant (even if not carried to full term) you may get a false ‘Pregnant’ result.
 Ectopic pregnancy, ovarian cysts, menopause and some very rare medical conditions can give misleading results.

 If you do get unexpected results you should discuss them with your doctor.